MichaelCurrin/code-cookbook/recipes/python/mypy/add-to-project.md

 # Add to project
-> How to add MyPY to your project for type checking
+> How to add Mypy to your project for type checking

 ## 1. Setup